Occupational Therapy Assistant

 Program performance data on the NBCOT certification examination is available for public viewing by state and program level: https://secure.nbcot.org/data/schoolstats.aspx.

-Graduation Rate for OTA Program at South University, West Palm Beach
+Graduation Rate for OTA Program at South University, Columbia

-The total number of students graduating from the Occupational Therapy Assistant Program at South University, West Palm Beach, during the 5-year period of June 1, 2015 – June 30, 2019 is listed below:
+The total number of graduates from the Occupational Therapy Assistant program at South University, Columbia during the three-year period of 2018-2020 was 76, with an overall graduation rate of 71%.

 NOTE: This information is posted in compliance with ACOTE Standard A.4.2.
 Accurate and current information regarding student and program outcomes must be readily available to the public on the program’s Web page.
 At a minimum, the following data must be reported for the previous 3 years: Total number of program graduates and graduation rates.